rexdf/pixiv_ugoira_gif/README.md

 INSTALLATION

-All you've got to do is add the contents of "pixiv_ugoira_gif.js" to the disired javascript injector and that's it!
+All you've got to do is add the contents of "pixiv_ugoira_gif.js" to the javascript injector and that's it!
 If you use Greasemonkey/Tampermonkey, the script will only run when navigating pixiv.com or pixiv.net.

 USAGE